MandarinCMS/complete-package/README.md

 # PHP Web Publishing Software

 #In The First Place
-MandarinCMS is the most valuable project in my life.
+MandarinCMS is the most important project for me.
 It something mix together we created that I’m proud to be part of it.
-Years ago have gone into this project “MandarinCMS”, and we’re dedicated to making great every day.
+Many Years ago have gone into “MandarinCMS”, and we’re dedicated to our big brother.
+A MANILA Times correspondent "Moh Saaduddin" died in a motorcycle accident on Monday on his way home to Kidapawan City, his father-in-law said..

+We're making great everyday for this project.
 Thank you so much for making great every day.
 — Jii Saaduddin